Puzzlout/TemplateVuepress/README.md

 ### `head` element customization

-Head to `docs/.vuepress/configs/head` to update each local file.
+Head to `docs/.vuepress/configs/head/` folder to update each local file.
 The variables you need to update are found at the top of each file.

 Just update them.

+### `navbar` element customization

+Head to `docs/.vuepress/configs/navbar/` folder to update each local file.

+The sample menu show you a few example.

+Not setting the `text` property for a link will default back to the page title.

+The parent of a dropdown menu is not clickable.

+## Want more

+Let me know [in the issues on GitHub](https://github.com/Puzzlout/TemplateVuepress/issues) or head to the [theme documentation](https://theme-hope.vuejs.press/).
+It is well done.